What is Person-Centered Therapy?

 Click here for my Privacy Notice.

-After our first (free) 30 minute telephone session, all following sessions are £40 and payable in cash or BACS transfer.
+After our first (free) 30 minute assessment session, all following sessions (including online meetings in their varying forms) are £40 and payable in cash or BACS transfer within 24 hours of meeting together.

 I offer some sliding scale sessions at a lower rate, please get in touch to discuss if this is something that you may need.